TritonDataCenter/containerpilot/docs/30-configuration/34-jobs.md

 ##### `stopTimeout`

+`stopTimeout` is the maximum amount of time a `stopping` job will wait for another job that might be watching for the `stopping` event.

-Some jobs need to have a task performed when they start shutting down but before they've done so.
-For example, a Consul agent might need to be removed from the list of available nodes via `consul leave`, which requires that the agent is still running to execute.
+This can be useful for jobs which need to perform a task when they begin shutting down, but before they've done so.
+For example, a Consul agent might need to be removed from the list of available nodes via `consul leave`, which requires that the agent process is still running.

-In this case, the job will need to leave time between the `stopping` and `stopped` events.
-The `stopTimeout` field is the time that the job will wait before exiting and killing its process.
-In the example below the `consul-agent` job waits 5 seconds after being asked to stop to allow for the `leave-consul` job to run.
+In the example below, the `consul-agent` job will need to leave time between the `stopping` and `stopped` events in order for `consul leave` to perform.
+The `stopTimeout` field is the time that the job will wait before exiting and killing its process. `consul-agent` job waits 5 seconds after it's `stopping` event has fired in order to allow the `leave-consul` job to execute.

 ```json5
 jobs: [